 Dog bite injuries can range from serious to catastrophic, meaning they are permanent and life-altering.
 Some of the injuries resulting from a dog bite or attack include:

 - Loss of extremities (like ears, fingers, or nose)

 - Loss of vision

 In addition to physical injuries, victims of dog bites often experience emotional trauma, like post-traumatic stress disorder (PTSD) and anxiety.
 These types of injuries can last for months or years, and are especially traumatic for children.
-The Kentucky injury attorneys at Wilt & Associates work with your doctors to determine the current and future effects of your injuries.
+The Kentucky injury attorneys at Wilt Injury Lawyers work with your doctors to determine the current and future effects of your injuries.

 What should I do if I’m bitten by a dog in Kentucky?